 Eyes to the sky folks, the Orionid meteor shower has officially returned to the night sky.
 This meteor shower is one of the best parts of fall and is a great way to spend a fall evening.
 Let’s get into the dazzling details.

-The best time to catch these showers is between midnight and dawn so get ready to have a late night.
+The best time to catch these showers are the hours after midnight.
 If you’re normally early to bed keep in mind that these showers only happen once a year so it’s worth staying up to watch.
 To make things easier for you, here are 8 of the best places to watch meteor showers in Seattle.

 Surprisingly, Seattle’s favorite beach also happens to be one of the best spots in the city for stargazing.
 You’ll want to look North and West to avoid some of the light pollution from the city.
 Plus, if you don’t end up seeing anything, a night on the beach is always nice but we think you’ll definitely catch a meteor or two.